michaelsergio/nasm-instruction-set/interrupts.md

 * AH = BIOS scan code.
 * AL = ASCII character.

-(if a keystroke is present, it is not removed from the keyboard buffer).
+(If a keystroke is present, it is not removed from the keyboard buffer).

 ### INT 19h
 system reboot.